dev-minjin-chou/COSC1125-1127-Contest-A.I/Evolution.md

 ![Demo 1](images/prelim_leaderboard.png)

 #### Results summary
 We were beaten by every staff team, except for one match with staff_team_top, although that was most likely random luck.
-As the agents would rarely ever eat any opponents, but would still chase them around the board, we would lose a large majority of matches as long as the opponents managed to get at least 1 pellet.
+As the agents would rarely ever eat any opponents due to imbalanced weights and features values, but would still chase them around the board, we would lose a large majority of matches as long as the opponents managed to get at least 1 pellet.

 | Pros | Cons |